A collection of organic herbal teas including tulsi, ginger, turmeric and amla — an ultimate guide to herbal tea types and benefits

 7.1 Description and origin:

-It is a valued herb in Ayurveda for its intense healing power and is used in daily cooking as well as therapeutic preparations.
+It is a valued herb in Ayurveda for its strong healing power.
+It is used in daily cooking and in therapeutic preparations.

 7.2.
 Key benefits: